jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `track-individual-endpoints` attribute of the `request-controller` subsystem
 Can you get the track-individual-endpoints attribute of the request-controller subsystem?
 Can you get the track individual endpoints attribute of the request controller subsystem?
+## syntax of the operation to get the `microprofile-config-smallrye` subsystem
+Can you get the microprofile-config-smallrye subsystem?
+Can you get the microprofile-config-smallrye?
+Can you retrieve all the attributes of the microprofile-config-smallrye subsystem?
 ## syntax of the operation to get a `config-source-provider` resource of the `microprofile-config-smallrye` subsystem
 Can you get all the config-source-provider resource of the microprofile-config-smallrye subsystem?
 Can you get all the config-source-provider resource of the microprofile-config-smallrye subsystems?